microsoft/health-architectures/README.md

+## UPDATE ##
+As of 06/01/2021, FHIR Proxy is now in its own dedicated repository at <https://github.com/microsoft/fhir-proxy>.

 # Introduction

 Health Architectures is a collection of reference architectures and, when appropriate, implementations.
 They illustrate end-to-end best practices for using the Azure API for FHIR and related technologies.
 Below is the holistic conceptual end to end architecture for Azure API for FHIR.